Dynamic values

 Three properties together that JSON-on-disk doesn't give you.
 A bad value never reaches production.
 A good value is in production in seconds.
 A great value can be reverted in one click.

-When to use a value vs. a gate
+When to use a value vs. a feature flag

 | Question | Use |